 Forestry: The National Land Planning Outline (2016-2020) issued by the State Council in 2017 proposes a forest coverage rate goal of greater than 24% by 2030.
 In 2018, the National Greening Committee and the State Forestry and Grassland Bureau's Opinions on Actively Promoting Large-Scale Land Greening Actions proposed that by 2020, the overall environment will be improved and an ecological security barrier will be developed, the forest coverage rate will reach 23.04%, and the forest stock volume will reach 16.5 billion cubic meters.
 By 2035, the national ecological safety frame will be basically completed, and ecological service functions and ecological carrying capacity will be significantly improved.
+The National Forestry and Grass Bureau has established the basic objectives of ecological construction in the "14th Five-Year Plan".
+By 2025, the national forest coverage rate should reach 24.1%, the forest volume should reach 19 billion cubic meters, the comprehensive vegetation coverage of grassland should reach 57%, the wetland protection rate should reach 55%, and 60% of the treatable desertification land should be treated.

 Waste management: During the 13th Five-Year Plan period, the National Development and Reform Commission issued the "Circular Development Leading Action" to promote the establishment of a green recycling low-carbon industrial system and improve the utilization level of typical urban waste resources.
 In 2017, the Ministry of Housing and Urban-Rural Development issued the "Notice on Accelerating the Classification of Domestic Waste in Some Key Cities" and the "Implementation Plan for the Domestic Waste Classification System."
 These documents propose that at the end of 2020, the relevant laws, regulations and standards for waste separation will be basically established, classification of domestic waste will be well promoted, and in cities where domestic garbage use is mandatory, the utilization rate of domestic garbage should be more than 35%.
 In January 2019, the State Council issued the "Pilot Work Plan for the Construction of No Waste Cities" and a technical guide.
+In 2021, China passed the "Anti-Food Waste Law", which will provide legal support for the promulgation of a series of standards for food waste, and at the same time help to reduce the production of perishable organic waste.
 The goal is to reduce methane emissions associated with solid waste in cities.

 Climate change adaptation: China has taken many measures to address water resources management, marine environmental protection and early warning of climate disasters, as well as pilot projects such as sponge cities and pilot cities for climate change adaptation.
 China has successively issued the "13th Five-Year Plan for Water Consumption and Intensity Dual Control Action Plan" and the "City Adaptation Climate Change Action Plan" to promote dual-control actions on total water consumption and intensity.
-At the same time, cities are required to incorporate climate change-related indicators into urban and rural planning systems, and reduce urban development and construction's impact on the ecological environment.
+At the same time, cities are required to incorporate climate change-related indicators into urban and rural planning systems, and reduce urban development and construction's impact on the ecological environment in.

-2. Policy Options for 2020 NDC Updates
+2. Policy Options for the NDC Update (See Table 2)